Lanzador/Achievements/README.md

 Once you set this up, you can open the list by running `window.py` (or `achievements.exe` if you downloaded the release version) and entering the AppID or alias of the game.
 You can also pass it (and the values below) as command line arguments.

 By default, it's assumed that you use Goldberg.
-Below are instructions for other emulators.
+For other emulators, add their short name after the AppID.

 ### Codex
 `[AppID] c`